Risk Reward Calculator

 Frequently Asked Questions

-How do you calculate dollar risk and dollar reward?
+How are dollar risk and dollar reward calculated?

-The break-even win rate is the minimum percentage of winning trades you need to achieve just to cover your losses and transaction costs, without making any net profit.
-It's calculated as 1 / (1 + Risk/Reward Ratio).
-For example, with a 1:3 risk/reward ratio, your break-even win rate is 1 / (1 + 3) = 25%.
-Understanding this metric is vital because it tells you how effective your trading strategy needs to be.
-If your actual win rate is consistently below your break-even rate, your strategy is losing money.
+The break-even win rate is the minimum percentage of winning trades needed to avoid net losses.
+It is calculated as 1 / (1 + Risk/Reward Ratio).
+With a 3:1 ratio, break-even win rate is 1 / (1 + 3) = 25%.
+If your actual win rate exceeds 25%, the strategy is profitable over time.